1908 Oregon Agricultural Aggies football team: November 11: Whitman College

-Game 6: University of Oregon
+November 21: vs. University of Oregon

 On the neutral turf of Multnomah Field in Portland, the OAC Aggies suffered a bitter defeat at the hands of their rivals from down the road, the University of Oregon Webfoots.
 Some 1,260 fans packed a special train running up the valley to Portland for the annual gridiron showdown between the state's two most prominent schools.
 OAC army cadets wore their uniforms, banners were waved, megaphones were raised, and enthusiasm was at a peak.
 Performance on the field left something to be desired, however, as one local newspaper lamented:

 "The result of the game was a great surprise, not only to the student body, but every denizen of Corvallis was touched with deep sympathy for the boys when the first bulletin was posted, and it fell like a mud-ball against a brand new $10 silk hat.
 With the splendid record made by the boys in laying the goose-egg at the feet of all comers for the past two years, it was a hard dose to have both eyes blacked inside of 30 minutes.
 But the boys know how to take their medicine and have the sweet consolation of knowing that they did the same thing to Eugene a year ago."

 The game was won in the first half by the Lemon Yellows with a pair of four-point place kicks by Oregon captain Fred Moullen.
 The first score came after ten minutes of play and the second in the closing minutes of the opening half.
 OAC's Carl Wolff made eight tries at field goals, missing them all; in addition to his two makes, U of O's Moullen failed in four other field goal bids, three of which only missing the uprights narrowly.
 Also starring for Oregon was Quarterback "Sap" Latuorette, who broke a number of long runs and made several catches, helping to keep the Aggies out of scoring position all day in what was ultimately a field position battle.

 Ten thousand people saw the game in all, with the OAC fans clad in orange and the U of O fans clad in yellow.
 The crowd was said to be "possibly the greatest at any football game played in the Pacific Northwest" despite a heavy, drenching downpour of rain and a field reduced to a sea of mud.

-Game 7: University of Washington
+November 26: at University of Washington

 The vaunted OAC Aggies followed their upset loss to the University of Oregon with a Thanksgiving Day massacre at the hands of the University of Washington Huskies, who not only won 32–0, but who very nearly scored two more touchdowns with drives halted at the one-yard line.
 OAC was unable to move the ball against the rugged Washington defenders, while superior team speed on the dry field allowed the Huskies to rampage for about 325 yards in the first half alone.